 For the dumplings

-- While the sauce is simmering, mix the flour, baking powder, and salt in a medium bowl.
+- Once the broth is added and is returning to a simmer as directed above, make the dumplings.
+Mix the flour, baking powder, and salt in a medium bowl.
 Stir to combine.

-- Cover and simmer on low 15 minutes, then label up and serve warm.
+- Cover and simmer on low 15 minutes, then ladle up and serve warm.

 Nothing, at all, like REAL, southern chicken and dumplings, but good. growing up chicken and dumplings were very minimalist because we were so poor . some time we didn’t have milk . .you can make biscuit dough with water , we did , we never had vegetables or cream of anything soup!!!
 LoL. flour water,lard or butter. a whole chicken, because it was cheaper,we never had onions or all the stuff we called fancy. we were deep south , like in the woods deep. but this recipe version was really good.

 I did not have carrots on hand so after the sauce was done I added mixed veggies in it.
 I don’t normally eat chicken and dumplings but these were good.
 I did use roll up dumplings though.